chrislemke/chrislemke/README.md

 [pypi](https://pypi.org/user/chrislemke/)

-ai, coding, philosophy, and trying to understand existence - is all you need.
+ai, open source, philosophy, and trying to understand existence - is all you need.